simmi-arora/webrtc/README.md

 ```
 sessionid = init(false);
 ```

-___

-Create a session json object with turn credentials nd the session created from above step
+Create a session json object with turn credentials and the session created from above step

 set preference for the incoming and outgoing media connectection.
 Bydefault all are set to true .
 ```